janlishak/ar-mandatory-public/README.md

 ### Stage 1: Make it move.

 - [x] Identify each sensor on the thymio bot w.r.t. actual position etc
-- [x] Identify distance sensors detect other robots - thymio docs suggest 15cm, but seems it can be tagged up to 29cm??
+- [x] Identify distance sensors detect other robots
-- [x] Get baseline sensor readings.
-When we have an environment, these should be logged as the bot moves around to finetune.
+- [x] Get baseline sensor readings from ground sensors.
 	- black < 70
 	- shiny > 800
 	- base  > 400
-- [ ] Update obstacle avoidance code for this environment
+- [x] Update obstacle avoidance code for this environment
-- [ ] Rewrite provided code to avoid using async
+- [x] Rewrite provided code to avoid using async

-- [ ] End of stage 1: A robot that can move around the environment, staying within the border.
+- [x] End of stage 1: A robot that can move around the environment, staying within the border.

 ### Stage 2: Make it aware.

-- [ ] Use camera to detect other robots
+- [x] Use camera to detect other robots
-- [ ] Camera to detect colour (-> status) of other robots
+- [x] Camera to detect colour (-> status) of other robots
-- [ ] Seeker behaviour: search for untagged robots
+- [x] Seeker behaviour: search for untagged robots
-- [ ] Avoider behaviour: avoid seeker bot
+- [x] Avoider behaviour: avoid collisions with other bots
+- [x] Test signal emission/reception with another bot

-- [ ] End of stage 2: robot that can meet the task requirement in the most basic way
+- [x] End of stage 2: robot that can meet the task requirement in the most basic way

 ### Stage 3: Make it learn.

-- [ ] Use q-learning/evolutionary learning(?) for some aspect of its behaviour.
+- [x] Use q-learning to optimise seeker behaviour

+- [x] End of stage 3: robot ready to compete